bamboo512/debris/README.md

 You need to specify the input and output formats, as well as the input and output paths.

-Example: Converting a Billfish library to a Pixcall library
+Example: Converting a Billfish library to a Eagle library

 ```
-debris --from billfish --to pixcall --input ./oldFolder.billfish --output ./newFolder
+debris --from billfish --to eagle --input ./Billfish --output ./Eagle
 ```

 The basic command structure is: